 - Monitoring of health care needs by a physician

-The only services that are not included are personal laundry and cable, which are available for nominal fees, and any personal care items they may need.
+The only services that aren’t included are personal laundry and cable, which are available for nominal fees, plus any personal care items.

 At MacIntosh, we also offer something called a “lifestyle rate.”
-That is a lower rate for people who would like to move to one of our communities for the convenient lifestyles they provide while maintaining the independent lifestyle they prefer, without requiring assistance with activities of daily living.
+That is a lower rate for people who would like to move to one of our communities for the convenient lifestyle while maintaining the independent lifestyle they prefer, without requiring assistance with activities of daily living.

 Some older adults prefer this option because it frees them from the hassle of home maintenance.
 They can live independently while enjoying services and amenities at the community.

-Another benefit of this is that if they ever do need assistance, they don’t have to move.
-They can receive assisted living services right where they are.
+Another benefit of this choice is that if you ever do need assistance, you don’t have to move.
+You can receive assisted living services right where you are.

 How to Pay for Assisted Living

-Many people pay out of pocket as Medicare does not cover assisted living, nor do most private insurance policies.
+Many people pay out of pocket.
+Medicare does not cover assisted living, nor do most private insurance policies.
 However, if a resident has long-term care insurance or veteran’s benefits, those can be financially beneficial and assist with covering the cost.
-I encourage you to pursue those options if either applies to your mother.

-At Whetstone, we also accept the assisted living Medicaid waiver after two years of private pay in assisted living.
-There are only a select few communities that accept this waiver.
+At our Whetstone community in Columbus, we also accept the assisted living Medicaid waiver after two years of private pay in assisted living.
+There are only a few select communities that accept this waiver.

-And don’t worry—most communities (MacIntosh care communities included) will go over the finances of any potential resident to determine if they are a good fit and can afford it.
-You don’t have to worry about your mom moving in and running out of money in six months.
+And don’t worry — most communities (MacIntosh included) will go over the finances of any potential resident to determine if they are a good fit and can afford it.
+You don’t have to worry about your loved one moving in and running out of money in six months.
 We’ll go over all of that before she makes the move.

 Find Out How Much Assisted Living Will Cost for Your Loved One

-You’re welcome to schedule a tour to discuss the cost of assisted living, as well as any other questions you may have.
-While you’re here, we can go over specific costs and discuss our monthly fee structure in detail.
+You’re invited to schedule a tour of any MacIntosh community to discuss the cost of assisted living, as well as any other questions you may have.
+While you’re here, a member of our team will go over specific costs and discuss our monthly fee structure in detail.